thealexlittle/snippets/README.md

 Within this repo is the code for various assignments I have worked on as a Student at Stanford.

 ### C++ Code
-The prjects in this folder show well documented code that displays knowledge of various skills:
+The projects in this folder show well documented code that displays knowledge of various skills:
 * Recursion
 * Abstract Data Types